 As of late, my depressive and traumatic episodes have been really intense.
 Even so, when mental illness catches up, I know it’s only temporary.Tweet

-However, lately, I feel like I am losing the war; I am way more agitated then, well, ever.
-And if that weren’t enough, my depressive episodes are more severe; not good!
-But am I really loosing, or is this what happens when mental illness catches up?
+However, lately, I feel like I am losing the war.
+I am way more agitated than, well, ever.
+And if that weren’t enough, my depressive episodes are more severe -not good!
+But am I really losing, or is this what happens when mental illness catches up?

 So, remember, when mental illness catches up, try not to feel like you failed.
-Rather, omit to yourself that it is happening and use coping skills, like mindfulness to manage your way through it.
+Rather, admit to yourself that it is happening, and use coping skills like mindfulness to manage your way through it.